 An annual performance review and professional development objectives must be set and achieved for all positions on the framework.
 These should align to with the levels on the professional practice expectations guideline for Allied Health.

 To move beyond the automatic salary step an additional progression step (APS) is available for staff positioned on the proficient practitioner level.
 Employees should refer to the employment agreement clause 5.1.4 for the process to move up to this step.
-(Employees and Managers should note the top automatic step an ASP step transition to a new scale on 4 August 2020 – refer to Appendix 2 & 3 for how this will translate onto the career framework on this date).

 Beyond the additional progression step, the Career and Salary Progression Process (CASP) process must be followed.